rei/rei-cedar-docs/docs/components/image/README.md

             "slots": [
               {
                 "name": "default",
-                "description": "Set the innerHTML for cdr-image.
-This includes text and html markup" }
+                "description": "Set the innerHTML for CdrImage.
+This includes text and html markup."
+              }
             ]
           }